AnupamSinha/ToDoApplication/README.md

 cd target
 java -jar ToDoApplication-1.0.0.jar
 ```

+## Running the Application without installation.

+#Pre-Requiste
+JDK 1.8 or above

 If One doesn't want to do the above installation, please download the jar in the below location in Google Drive.
 https://drive.google.com/open?id=0B_gABTyRlEoqWnJTRGNROFVYVHM